jhpyle/docassemble/_docs/functions.md

 to obtain a definition for that variable.

 Sometimes, this is not what you want **docassemble** to do.
-For example, you might just want to check to see if a variable ever got defined.
+For example, you might just want to check to see if a variable has been defined yet.

 The `defined()` function checks to see if a variable has been defined.
 You give it a name of a variable.